-The aim is to relieve some of the challenges we face during the COVID-19 restrictions by facilitating remote signing of deeds where several parties need to sign.
+The aim of this change was to relieve some of the challenges we face during the COVID-19 restrictions by facilitating remote signing of deeds where several parties need to sign.

 Mercury signing is a form of signing settled on as a response to comments in R (Mercury Tax Group Ltd) v HMRC EWHC 2721 where it was agreed that for a document to be executed as a deed “necessarily involves that the signature and attestation must form part of the same physical document” being signed.